sandrogort/state-surf/README.md

 - Flattened execution: entry/exit chains and transition specificity resolved ahead of time
 - Deterministic IDs: guard/action identifiers are shared by name across the model, so reused logic hits the same hook entry point
 - Multi-language output: choose between the C++ (`-l cpp`), Rust (`-l rust`), or Python (`-l python`) templates
+- Interactive simulator: spin up a NiceGUI front-end that lets you drive events, answer guards, and watch the diagram update live (`simulate` command)
 - Optional tracing: override `statesurf::on_event` / `on_transition` for lightweight logging

 ## Repository Layout